wishwisdom/corda-docs-portal/content/en/platform/corda/4.6/enterprise/node-operations-upgrade-cordapps.md

 ## Running the upgrade

 If a contract or state requires an explicit upgrade then all states will need updating to the new contract at a time agreed by all participants.
-The updated CorDapp JAR needs to be distributed to all relevant parties in advance of the changeover time.
+The updated CorDapp `.jar` needs to be distributed to all relevant parties in advance of the changeover time.

 In order to perform the upgrade, follow the following steps: